YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 YottaDB Environment Setup
 ------------------------------

 Several environment variables control the operation of YottaDB.
-Some of them must be set up for normal operation, where as for others YottaDB assumes a default value if they are not set.
+Some of them must be set up for normal operation, whereas for others, YottaDB assumes a default value if they are not set.

 Your YottaDB distribution comes with many scripts that set up a default YottaDB environment for the shell of your choice.
 These scripts are as follows:

-**ydb_env_set** (gtmprofile): uses reasonable defaults to set up a system and YottaDB application development environment for POSIX shells.
+**ydb_env_set** (gtmprofile): uses reasonable defaults to set up a system and a YottaDB application development environment for POSIX shells.
 The ydb_env_set script sets default values for environment variables ydb_dist, ydb_gbldir, ydb_icu_version, ydb_log, ydb_principal_editing, ydb_prompt, gtm_retention, ydb_routines, ydb_tmp, and ydb_rel.
 When you source the ydb_env_set script, it creates a default execution environment (global directory and a default database file with BEFORE_IMAGE journaling) if none exists.

 * **gtmcshrc**: sets up a default YottaDB environment for C-shell compatible shells.
 It sets up default values for ydb_dist, ydb_gbldir, ydb_chset and ydb_routines.
 It also creates aliases so you can execute YottaDB and its utilities without typing the full path.

 * **gtmbase**: detects the shell type and adds ydb_env_set to .profile or gtmchsrc to .cshrc so the shell automatically sources ydb_env_set or gtmschrc on a subsequent login operation.
-YottaDB does not recommend using gtmbase as is - use it as an example of a script for you to develop suitable for your systems.
+YottaDB does not recommend using gtmbase as is - use it as an example for you to develop a suitable script for your systems.
 It is not as actively maintained as the ydb_env_set script.

 * **ydb** (gtm): starts YottaDB in direct mode on POSIX shells.
 The ydb script sources ydb_env_set.
 It also deletes prior generation journal and temporary files older than the number of days specified by the environment variable gtm_retention.
 It attempts to automatically recover the database when it runs and as such is suitable for "out of the box" usage of YottaDB.
 Although it will work for large multi-user environments, you may want to modify or replace it with more efficient scripting.